What is The Object of a Sentence?

 Indirect Object: him

-Direct Object: gift
+Direct object: a gift

 The indirect object receives the direct object or benefits from the action.